Setting Ensemble Roles and Permissions

 The next time that user logs in, he/she should see the site listed under the My Sites section of Ensemble.
 If the user is already logged in, they'll need to exit (sign out) and log back in to see their new site permissions.

 Pubilishers automatically have all the abilities of authors while web_admins automatically have all the abilities of publishers and authors.
 You do not need to add VT Usernames to multiple roles on each site.

-Every three to five weeks, newly added web_admins will be automatically added to author, publisher, and web_admin groups as a manager.
+Every night, newly added web_admins will be automatically added to author, publisher, and web_admin groups as a manager.
 Being a manager allows them to add users to these groups.
 Likewise, removal from a web_admin group will eventually result in the removal of management of the groups which means they can no longer add or remove people from roles.